stonescenter/paper_ijcnn2021/README.md

 # paper_ijcnn2021
-Paper result for enrich time series with external news.
+Here will have the aper result for enrich time series with external news.